Siddharthayadav1806/apna-college-done/README.md

 # apna-college-done
-This is my first repositary
+This is my first repositary.
+Author-Siddhartha